amire2000/amire2000.github.io/_posts/gazebo/2018-12-05-Creating-Heightmaps-for-Gazebo.md

 title: Creating Terrain maps for Gazebo
 categories: gazebo
 tags: [gazebo, sdf]
+description: Create and using
+image: terrain.png
+public: true
 ---

 In order to have more realistic environments for robotics scenarios, Gazebo is capable of using 3D terrain heightmaps created from greyscale images.